 Sand painting is an ancient Tibetan art form.
-The Sacred Sand Mandala is carefully constructed from dyed sand particles to represent the particular esoteric, textual traditions of Buddhism.
-It is a transient art form, thought to have originated in India and been transferred in the middle ages to Tibet.
-The sand mandala is constructed as vehicle to generate compassion, realize the impermanence of reality, and a social/cosmic healing of the environment.
+The Sacred Sand Mandala is carefully constructed from dyed sand particles to represent a tradition of Buddhism.
+It is a transient art form thought to have originated in India and transferred in the middle ages to Tibet.
+The sand mandala is constructed as a vehicle to generate compassion, realize the impermanence of reality, and to heal the environment.

 Tibetan Prayer Flags

 In this workshop, the monks will teach you how to make Tibetan Prayer Flags.

 Prayer flags consist of auspicious mantras and prayers which are wood block printed onto squares of cotton cloth in each of the 5 Buddha colors: red, white, blue, green, and yellow.
 Squares of paper, instead of cloth, will be strung together in the children's workshop.